frimtec/pikett-assist/readme.md

 The desired ringtone volumes can be defined for the day and night profile separably.
 If activated, the ringtone volume is automatically restored to the former value, when on-call duty is finished.

+#### Battery drain
+Enable "Minimize at night" to reduce power drain at night by reducing the check interval for the signal strength monitoring.

 ![Overview](images/PAssist_20.png)

 ## Supported languages